 This website is dedicated to Henry Adams of Braintree and his descendants.
 I have been researching

 these descendants since 1993.
 The most time consuming part of the research has been the transcription of the book “The Genealogical History of Henry Adams of Braintree, Mass., and his Descendants, also John Adams

-of Cambridge, Mass, 1632-1897” complied and edited by Andrew
+of Cambridge, Mass, 1632-1897” complied and edited by Andrew N. Adams,

-now contains over 25,000 Adams connections.
+contains over 26,000 Adams connections.
 This FTM file has given me the ability to do quick look ups, family reports,

 family trees, etc. Over the past several years I have been able to help several relatives realize their connection to Henry